Bellifortis: Dedication

 Konrad dedicated his finished treatise to the weak Ruprecht III in a bitter response to his exile.
 He emphasizes in the dedication the relationship of technical knowledge to technical skills.
 He writes of the German soldiers, "Just as the sky shines with stars, Germany shines forth with liberal disciplines, is embellished with mechanics, and adorned with diverse arts."

 At the end of the treatise, Kyeser gives a markedly unusual appearance of himself.
 He portrays himself as a dying worried person.
 He even provides his own epitaph, "May my soul be joined to your very high one."

 Legacy

 The Bellifortis is survived in 45 manuscripts and was either copied completely or partly, and sometimes amplified, in several later manuscripts.
 The most famous are the Thott manuscript of Hans Talhoffer of the 15th century, but there are editions of Vegetius' De Re Militari from 1535 in Latin and 1536 in French, that contain pictures clearly copied from the Bellifortis (with more up-to-date clothing for the soldiers), to augment the original text-only treatise by Vegetius.
 In the Renaissance in Italy Bellifortis was well-known and widespread.
-The result of new research shows that also Leonardo da Vinci knew the work of Kyeser and that several of Leonardos technical illustrations are based on the Bellifortis.
+The result of new research shows that also Leonardo da Vinci knew the work of Kyeser and that several of Leonardo's technical illustrations are based on the Bellifortis.